manzt/anywidget/README.md

 ## Packages

-Beyond the primary Python package, **anywidget** provides an ecosystem of tooling to help you build and distribute custom Jupyter Widgets.
+Beyond the primary Python package, **anywidget** provides an ecosystem of tooling to help you build and distribute custom widgets.

 | Name                                                                                             | Description                     | Version (click for changelogs)                                                                                                                                                                     |
 | ------------------------------------------------------------------------------------------------ | ------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |